Demon2377/test/README.md

-## Welcome to GitHub Pages
+Welcome to my page, enjoy the ride!

-You can use the [editor on GitHub](https://github.com/Demon2377/test/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+This is the first time to do this using the Git hub program, how does this look?
+Keep the negitave comments out of the page!

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.